 The Fargo Park District is committed to the health and safety of our community.
 Fargo Parks continues to monitor COVID-19 (coronavirus disease) concerns, work with state and local health officials and will follow recommended guidance as it becomes available.

-While these conditions may change, as of Monday, July 13, 2020, updates for Fargo Park District, Courts Plus and Valley Senior Services programs, events and facilities can be found in the side links.
+While these conditions may change, updates for Fargo Park District, Courts Plus and Valley Senior Services programs, events and facilities can be found in the side links.